BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/05_annotation.md

 | KPN_TEST_R | ARGannot.r1 | SulII_Sul | SulII_1219 | 100.0 | 11.094 | 1snp |  | 0.123 | 816 | 0.2 | 256 | 1219 | no;no;SulII;Sul;KR091911;167466-168281;816 |

+This table is a full report of all the ARG found with all mapping stats.

 ### Assembly based annotation

+Now, using the contigs assembled using those same reads, we can determine the exact location of those ARG.
+ARG can be located on the chromosome but motly on plasmids.
+In that case, we are going to focus on plasmid derived ARG using the annotation feature of plasmidID.
+To run the analysis lets use this command:

 ------